jr-527/voip-modem/README.txt

 modulate: Modulate bytes to a digital signal.
 Should be the inverse of the "demod" component.

 play: Play the digital signal as audio.
+Should be the inverse of the "play" component.

 I made a read_pipe and write_pipe function in defs.c and defs.py.
 The C
 read_pipe function blocks until it reads the desired number of bytes.
 The Python